CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/README.md

 After that, or if you already have the IDE stored in your machine already, the template will start the IDE mounted in the container at the container creation, and you will be able to directly connect to it from the JetBrains Gateway client on your local machine.

-The first time follow the steps [here](https://www.jetbrains.com/help/pycharm/remote-development-a.html#gateway) to install the IDE.
-Install it in `/home/YOUR-USERNAME/.pycharm-server/dist`, not in it's default location (small "installation options..." link.)
+The first time follow the steps [here](https://www.jetbrains.com/help/pycharm/remote-development-a.html#gateway) to install the IDE, and install it in `/home/YOUR-USERNAME/.pycharm-server/dist`, not in it's default location (small "installation options..." link.)
 The project directory should be mounted in the container at the same location as in your local machine.

-In the container, locate the name of the PyCharm IDE installed it will be at
+In the container, locate the name of the PyCharm IDE installed.
+It will be at
 ```bash
 ls ${HOME}/.pycharm-server/dist
 # Outputs something like e632f2156c14a_pycharm-professional-2024.1.4